eclipse-californium/californium/MIGRATION_HINTS.md

 Since 3.0 the blockwise implementation has been redesigned.
 That includes the blockwise request/response matching, which is not longer based on the block's `num` in the Block Option [RFC 7959 - 2.2.
 Structure of a Block Option](https://tools.ietf.org/html/rfc7959#section-2.2).
 It's now based on the calculated block's offset `num * size` [IETF core-mailing list](https://mailarchive.ietf.org/arch/msg/core/z9_HsDxAQJ17cqFwz2QhViOsZDI/).
 Using the "transparent blockwise mode" (MAX_RESOURCE_BODY_SIZE larger than 0) in mix with application block options seems to be not completely defined.
 There are currently two use-cases, block2 early negotiation, and "random block access".
 But it seems to be hard, to document and test, what is exactly the API for such a mixed usage.
 Please consider to disable the "transparent blockwise mode" (MAX_RESOURCE_BODY_SIZE with 0), if application block options are required.
 Maybe these mixed (corner) cases gets discussed in a future version of Californium.
+(See also below, `EndpointIdentityResolver` is now used for blockwise as well.)

 `Message.getPayload()`: